Key takeaways

 If you or your carer follows a particular religion that has certain expectations of its followers, you may need to have discussions around:

-No two home-care situations are identical so it’s important to identify what you specifically require in in-home care services.
+No two home-care situations are identical so it’s important to identify what you specifically require in-home care services.
 When you know that, you can then work out, and do, the necessary in-home care preparation.
 However, the above information should give you some guidance to get started.